By David Joel Miller

 Agoraphobia translates as “fear of the marketplace” mostly this involves crowded situations.
 Fear of buses, standing in lines, crowded places, stores, and similar situations.
-In severe cases, the person becomes unable to leave the house to go shopping and either needs someone to go with them or must go at times the store will be very empty.
+In severe cases, the person becomes unable to leave the house to go shopping and either needs someone to go with them or just go at times the store will be very empty.

 This involves being over-anxious all the time.
 A person with Generalized Anxiety Disorder is anxious all the time about most anything.
 There may be real-life causes for this anxiety, like living through a war or being assaulted or harmed.
 The professional has to look carefully to separate this from PTSD or other Trauma and Stressor-related disorders.